tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Subsequent calls to :meth:`PCMReader.read` will raise :exc:`ValueError` exceptions once the stream is closed.

-   May raise a :exc:`DecodingError`, typically indicating that a helper subprocess used for decoding has exited with an error.

 PCMReaderError Objects
 ^^^^^^^^^^^^^^^^^^^^^^

 .. class:: PCMReaderError(error_message, sample_rate, channels, channel_mask, bits_per_sample)

-   This is a subclass of :class:`PCMReader` which always returns empty :class:`pcm.FrameList` objects and always raises a :class:`DecodingError` with the given ``error_message`` when closed.
+   This is a subclass of :class:`PCMReader` which always returns empty always raises a :class:`ValueError` when its read method is called.
-   The purpose of this is to postpone error generation so that all encoding errors, even those caused by unsuccessful decoding, are restricted to the :meth:`from_pcm` classmethod which can then propagate the :class:`DecodingError` error message to the user.
+   The purpose of this is to postpone error generation so that all encoding errors, even those caused by unsuccessful decoding, are restricted to the :meth:`from_pcm` classmethod which can then propagate an :class:`EncodingError` error message to the user.

 PCMConverter Objects